xbeat/Machine-Learning/README.md

 Leonhard Euler (1707-1783): Mathematical Genius and Prolific Contributor

 Leonhard Euler, a Swiss mathematician and physicist, revolutionized multiple fields of mathematics and laid the groundwork for modern mathematical notation.
 His contributions span calculus, graph theory, mechanics, optics, and astronomy, making him one of the most influential mathematicians in history.

+## Performance Metrics for Regression Models

+Introduction to Performance Metrics in Regression

+Performance metrics in regression are essential tools for evaluating the accuracy and effectiveness of our predictive models.
+These metrics help us understand how well our model's predictions align with the actual observed values.
+In this presentation, we'll explore various performance metrics commonly used in regression analysis, their significance, and how to implement them using Python.

+## Explaining Model Convergence in Python

+Model Convergence in Machine Learning

+Model convergence refers to the state where a machine learning model's performance stabilizes during training.
+It occurs when the model's parameters reach optimal values, minimizing the loss function.

 ## Bayesian Inference Concepts in Python